 Contact us with any questions or to schedule an appointment.

 How is the Procedure Accomplished?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
 It is often done immediately after the tooth is removed to avoid the need for a second procedure later.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Fay may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Fay, Dr. Schiffman and Dr. Shank may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be evaluated for dental implant placement.

-A ridge augmentation procedure is typically performed in Dr. Fay‘s office under local anesthesia, or with intravenous sedation.
+A ridge augmentation procedure is typically performed in the Tribeca Oral and Maxillofacial Surgery, PLLC office under local anesthesia, or with intravenous sedation.